 The mission of the Institute for the Study of Human Flourishing is to advance the science of virtue and to promote the flourishing of OU Students and all Oklahomans.
 Learn more

-Featured Virtue: Perseverance
+Featured Virtue: Compassion

 Learn about our upcoming events!